rust-unofficial/too-many-lists/src/fourth-final.md

 # Final Code

 Alright, so that's implementing a 100% safe doubly linked list in Rust.
-It relies on some unstable standard library features, and had massive implementation leak issues particularly surrounding acquiring internal references.
+It was a nightmare to implement, leaks implementation details, and doesn't support several fundamental operations.

+But, it exists.

-It also was riddled with tons of "unnecessary" runtime checks for correctness between `Rc` and `RefCell`.
+Oh, I guess it's also riddled with tons of "unnecessary" runtime checks for correctness between `Rc` and `RefCell`.
 I put unnecessary in quotes because they're actually necessary to guarantee the whole *actually being safe* thing.
 We encountered a few places where those checks actually *were* necessary.